 The primary purpose of this website is to promote Christianity (Catholicism) in China through biased news stories that favor the Catholic Church.

 For example, religious schooling is regulated, as is the reporting of donations in excess of 100,000 yuan (approx.$15,900), and there is a requirement to report religious events.
-The Chinese government’s standpoint is stated by President Xi Jinping as “active efforts must be made to incorporate religions into the country’s socialist society.”
-However, the tight control of religious organizations by the government is widely criticized by western publications as a “crackdown on religion”.
-Recently, China’s State Council published new regulations on religious affairs effective as of February 1, 2020, please see the unofficial translation of the law here.
-This new law has been criticized by AsianNews with this article “New administrative measures for religious groups: total submission to the Chinese Communist Party.”
+President Xi Jinping states the Chinese government’s standpoint as “active efforts must be made to incorporate religions into the country’s socialist society.”
+However, the government’s tight control of religious organizations is widely criticized by western publications as a “crackdown on religion.”
+Recently, China’s State Council published new regulations on religious affairs effective as of February 1, 2020; please see the unofficial translation of the law here.
+AsianNews have criticized this new law with the article “New administrative measures for religious groups: total submission to the Chinese Communist Party.”

 In review, Asianews.it publishes articles with strong, emotionally loaded headlines critical of former USA President Donald Trump, such as this article by Louis Raphael Sako (Archbishop of Baghdad): “Do not turn Iraq into a battlefield.”
 In another article, they are critical of the treatment of religious groups by the Chinese government, such as “Kazakh Chinese who fled Xinjiang camp doesn’t want to go back to be tortured.”
 Further, they frequently promote pseudoscience in the form of unproven miracles such as this: My daughter, born by a miracle, will be a nun.